SherryL-star/data-512-a7/README.md

 # data-512-a7
-Data 512 A7 - Bias in Data Assignment .
+Data 512 A7 - Covid-19 Project .
 The goal of this project is to explore the impact of Covid-19 mask mandate on local security and whether there is a correlation between the two factors in the city of Hartford, CT, and apply and practice human-centered data science.